Two Week South America Itinerary – The 5 Best Routes To Pick

 The best waterfall is Pailon del Diablo, an insanely powerful waterfall that plunges 61 metres (200ft) into a pool of powerful rapids.

-If two countries are too much for you in two weeks, then why not check out our backpacking itineraries that focus only on one country:
+If a two country itinerary is too much for you in two weeks, then why not check out my single country itineraries instead:

-2# Two-Week South America Itinerary: Galapagos Islands & Peru
+#2 Two-Week Galapagos Islands & Peru Itinerary (Wildlife & Machu Picchu)

 Here’s the breakdown of this two-week South America itinerary that includes the Galapagos Islands and Peru: